Vlog

-A vlog (/vlɒɡ/), also known as a video blog or video log, is a form of blog for which the medium is video.
+A vlog, also known as a video blog or video log, is a form of blog for which the medium is video.
 Vlog entries often combine embedded video (or a video link) with supporting text, images, and other metadata.
 Entries can be recorded in one take or cut into multiple parts.

-In recent years, "vlogging" has spawned a large community on social media, becoming one of the most popular forms of digital entertainment.
-Vlogs combine visual and auditory elements, allowing creators to convey context that may be less apparent in written formats.
+Like traditional blogging, video blogging (or vlogging) focuses on personal topics centering on the creator.
+For example, makeup routines, book recommendations, and recipe videos.

-Video logs (vlogs) also often take advantage of web syndication to allow for distribution of the video over the Internet, using either the RSS or Atom syndication formats, for automatic aggregation and playback on mobile devices and personal computers (see video podcast).
+There are two main styles of vlog: a "talking-head" video, in which the camera stays steady while the vlogger talks about a subject, and a "follow me around" vlog, in which the vlogger takes a camera with them and records clips as they go about their day or week.
+Video logs (vlogs) also often take advantage of web syndication to allow for distribution of the video over the Internet, using either the RSS or Atom syndication formats, for automatic aggregation and playback on mobile devices and personal computers (video podcast).
 The vlog category is popular on the video-sharing platform YouTube.

 History

 In the 1980s, New York artist Nelson Sullivan documented his experiences travelling around New York City and South Carolina by recording videos in a distinctive vlog-like style.
 On January 2, 2000, Adam Kontras posted a video alongside a blog entry aimed at informing his friends and family of his cross-country move to Los Angeles in pursuit of show business, marking the first post on what would later become the longest-running video blog in history.
 In November of that year, Adrian Miles posted a video of changing text on a still image, coining the term vog to refer to his video blog.
 Filmmaker and musician Luuk Bouwman started in 2002 the now-defunct Tropisms.org site as a video diary of his post-college travels, one of the first sites to be called a vlog or videolog.
 In 2004, Steve Garfield launched his own video blog and declared that year "the year of the video blog".